ckaznable/hyprnavi/README.md

 # Hyprnavi

-This package provides a simple horizontal navigation feature for Hyprland, integrating the behaviors of `movefocus l/r` and `workspace e+1/e-1` to allow users to conveniently switch between different windows and workspaces.
+This scripts provides a simple horizontal navigation feature for Hyprland, integrating the behaviors of `movefocus l/r` and `workspace e+1/e-1` to allow users to conveniently switch between different windows and workspaces.

 ## Installation